coreyasmith/sitecore-publishing-service-azure-templates/README.md

 # Sitecore Publishing Service Azure Templates

-This repository contains Azure Resource Manager templates to install the [Sitecore Publishing Service][1] in your Sitecore Azure PaaS environment.
+This repository contains Azure Resource Manager templates to install the [Sitecore Publishing Service][1] in your Sitecore Azure PaaS environment and scripts to create the necessary Web Deployment Packages.

 ## ⚠️Warning⚠️